 Most guaranty association acts mandate that all persons known or reasonably expected to have claims against the insolvent insurer, receive adequate notice of the insolvency.
 Model #540 Section 8A(5), however, requires notice be sent only upon the Commissioner's request.
 The primary purpose of the notice requirement is to advise insureds of the claim filing deadline and to provide them with adequate time to file a claim.
 The insured's claim may be rejected by the guaranty association if it is filed after the deadline.
 Even though the insured may still seek recovery from the receiver, if no timely proof of claim form has been filed, the claim may be denied or designated to a lower distribution priority.
-However, if the insured may be entitled to file a claim after the deadline has passed and may be entitled to benefits from the guaranty association.
+However, if the insured is not provided with adequate notice of the insolvency and the procedure for filing a claim, the insured may